9. The Value of Art

 Sentimental Value

-Hopefully, all of you own some item that you value greatly, even though it's not expensive.
-You probably love it because you've owned it quite a long time; it's become a part of your life story.
+Hopefully, all of you own some items that you value greatly, even though they're not expensive.
+Think of something you've owned for quite a long time; it's become a part of your life story.
 Perhaps someone you love gave it to you?
 Like a teddy bear?
 Or a souvenir?
 Its dollar value may be somewhere between $20-$50?
 Perhaps it's worth $0?
 It may be dirty, stained, or worn out?
 But, you love it anyway, and that's okay.
 We all feel this way about certain things, no matter how old, and we hold onto them even though some part of us might think, boy, I need to throw this thing away, it's embarrassing.
 That's sentimental value.

 Intrinsic means originating from the object itself, an interior quality.
-This is a kind of worth that everyone can see, immediately.
+This is a kind of worth that everyone can see, immediately, that takes our breath away.
 It requires little if any explanation.
 Beautiful things have intrinsic value.
-Skillfully made things have intrinsic value.
-We appreciate these things even if they are quite useless in our daily lives.
-Delicate things can also have intrinsic value as well, like a finely cut wine glass, or an origami sculpture.
+Skillfully made things do as well, as do things that stir our emotions.
+Delicate things can have intrinsic value as well, like a finely cut wine glass, or an origami sculpture.
+We appreciate these things even if they are quite useless in our daily chores and activities.
+The feeling we experience is similar to sentimental value, but we need not fear shame, because everyone can see and feel it too - you can learn from it as well - how to make it, life lessons it provides, etc. You don't need to have spent a lifetime with it, even a passing glance tells you it's valuable.

 This is separate from extrinsic, or instrumental value––which is when an item is valuable, not in itself, but for what it can do for you.
 A radio has extrinsic value because it can play music.
 The music is what you really want, the radio is merely a means to getting it.
-Quality, durable craftsmanship has extrinsic value, so the item won't break.
+Quality craftsmanship has extrinsic value, so the item won't break.
 A reliable car has extrinsic value so you can get to your destination.
+A beautiful, expensive car can have extrinsic value when it gives you prestige - if that's all you care about.
 Historically significant objects have extrinsic value, as they tell us about our past.
 If the historical item happens to be beautiful, it can have both intrinsic and extrinsic value; the two are not mutually exclusive.

 There are those who would argue intrinsic value doesn't actually exist, that the value we perceive is not in the subject of our gaze, but in our own minds.
 It's like a tree falling in the woods where no one can hear it.
 Does it make a sound?
 But, I disagree.
 There are reasons we perceive greater intrinsic value in some things, and none in others, and these reasons are logical.
 I will go over some in a bit (and of course logic can be fallible), but my main argument here is that intrinsic value is not created when we view the object, it is merely discovered.
 The logic and reasoning of the object's worth exists, regardless of whether it's perceived.